lexach91/algorithm-visualizer/README.md

 - ###### Solved bugs

-1. After deploying the application to heroku, I noticed that the grid was not displayed correctly, all emojis used to represent the walls were overlapping each other.
+1. After deploying the application to Heroku, I noticed that the grid was not displayed correctly; all emojis used to represent the walls were overlapping.
 It was because the emojis were wider than the standard character width in the mock terminal provided by the Code Institute.

     + *Solution*: